Federal Sentencing

 Contact a Federal Sentencing Hearing Lawyer

-If you are facing a federal sentencing hearing and need experienced legal counsel, feel free to contact me, white collar defense attorney Solomon L. Wisenberg, online.
-I lead the white collar criminal defense team in the Washington, D.C., offices of Nelson Mullins Riley & Scarborough, LLP.
+If you are facing a federal sentencing hearing and need experienced legal counsel, feel free to contact me, white collar defense attorney Solomon L. Wisenberg.
+From offices in Washington D.C., I represent clients throughout the United States.